zainabmelh/guide-articles/articles/Miscellaneous/setting-up-a-react-es6-and-webpack-project/index.md

 ---
-title: "Setting up a React, ES6 and Webpack project"
+title: Setting up A React Es6 and Webpack Project
-parent: "to-be-sorted"
 ---
 This wiki will instruct you how to set up a bare-bones project that uses React, Webpack and ES6\.
 We'll go over getting everything set up in depth.

 *   [Help: More about React](https://facebook.github.io/react/docs/why-react.html)